 Ditching wall cabinets is a huge kitchen trend for 2021.
 If you can afford to lose the storage space, replace them with long wall shelves instead.
 This look works particularly well in a white kitchen and you can create a balance and go for something more busy on your walls.

-You can't go wrong with a wooden shelf to bring some warmth and texture, and of course, a jungle of houseplants tumbling down is always going to look on-trend.
+You can't go wrong with a wooden open shelving idea to bring some warmth and texture, and of course, a jungle of houseplants tumbling down is always going to look on-trend.
 Use it to store your crockery too so it still works as a practical storage space.